 - Mozambique* — 48 percent

-Of the 25 countries with the highest rates of child marriage, the majority are affected by conflict, fragility, or natural disasters.
+Of the 25 countries with the highest rates of child marriage, almost all are affected by conflict, fragility, or natural disasters.

 *Countries where World Vision works to help build communities that promote and provide for women’s and girls’ development along with men and boys.